UncleCShark/Cmaketopia/Docs/CommandLine.md

 - executable
 - dynamic link library

 Remember, you don't need a sledgehammer to crack a nut.
-[Keep it simple stupid](https://www.interaction-design.org/literature/article/kiss-keep-it-simple-stupid-a-design-principle)!
+[Make everything as simple as possible but not simpler](https://www.interaction-design.org/literature/article/kiss-keep-it-simple-stupid-a-design-principle)!
 The [kiss](https://en.wikipedia.org/wiki/KISS_principle):kiss: principle for everyone.
 Because we need to keep projects clean and tidy.
 It's high time to put all items in apple-pie order.
 Next topic Project Organization (try Next navigation at the bottom).